lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

     sudo service sshd restart
     ```

-    No matter which port is used, remember to allow incoming traffic from your ssh port over TCP:
+    No matter which port is used, remember to allow incoming traffic to your ssh port over TCP:

     ```bash
     sudo ufw allow <ssh-port>/tcp